 Laura Rafferty-Trow, of Spectrum Solicitors in York, is shortlisted in the Apprentice of the Year category, while Nicola Booth, of Barnsley Council, and Vicky Green, of Trident Building Consultancy in Leeds, are competing for the Building Surveying title.

-Anita Rigall, of Brown & Co in East Yorkshire, is shortlisted in the Land (Rural and Urban) category and both Richard Shaw, of Turner & Townsend in Leeds, and Scott Wadsworth, of Wates Construction in Wakefield, are in the Quantity Surveying and Construction category.
+Anita Rigall, of Brown & Co in East Yorkshire, is shortlisted in the Land (Rural and Urban) category and both Richard Shore, of Turner & Townsend in Leeds, and Scott Wadsworth, of Wates Construction in Wakefield, are in the Quantity Surveying and Construction category.

 Meanwhile, there are four Yorkshire candidates for the Valuation award: Lucy Edwards, of Valuation Office Agency in Sheffield; Lucy McDowell and Vijay Singh, both from Lambert Smith Hampton in Leeds; and Rebekah Donaldson of Allsop in Leeds.